dini-ag-kim/avram/specification.md

 * `counter` with the [field counter] of the field
 * `url` with an URL link to documentation of the field
 * `description` with a description of the field
-* `comment` with an additional comment about the field
 * `indicator1` with first [indicator definition] or `null` as placeholder for `{"codes":{" ":{}}}`
 * `indicator2` with second [indicator definition] or `null` as placeholder for `{"codes":{" ":{}}}`
 * `pica3` with corresponding Pica3 number